Chesham: Agriculture

 There is evidence during the pre-Norman period of common fields being divided into parcels and strips of land.
 The Domesday Book records Chesham with sufficient arable land to support four water-powered corn mills on the River Chess producing a surplus of flour exported to London.
 There was woodland to feed over 1600 pigs and supply timber for local manufacturing of farm tools (ploughshares).
 Field enclosure started in the early 16th century and although almost completed by the mid 19th century the productivity of Chesham farms provided work for over 450 agricultural labourers.
-Sheep that grazed on the hillside fields around Chesham provided wool for the cloth making and dying cottage industry which, due to the town's proximity to London, thrived until the 18th century when Yorkshire mills out-competed them.
+Sheep that grazed on the hillside fields around Chesham provided wool for the cloth making and dying cottage industry which thrived until the 18th century when Yorkshire mills out-competed them.

 Industrial Revolution

 Until the 18th century, the economic activity of Chesham had remained largely unchanged since the granting of its town charter in 1257.
 The commercial planting of beechwoods established Chesham as one of a number of local centres in the Chilterns for the production of turned furniture components and other wooden items often called bodging, produced in local workshops.
 Mills along the Chess concerned with papermaking and silk weaving continued to operate until the middle of the 19th century, as did 'outworkers' engaged in lace making and straw plaiting, whose employment was impacted on by changes in fashion and due to mechanisation and from cheaper imports from the continent.
-The mineral-laden, unpolluted water of the Chess made it ideal for growing watercress and this industry flourished in Chesham in the Victorian era, with beds extending along the Chess towards Latimer, which continued in operation until after the Second World War.
+The mineral-laden, unpolluted water of the Chess made it ideal for growing watercress and this industry flourished in Chesham in the Victorian era, with beds extending along the Chess towards Latimer, continuing until the late 20th century.

 Manufacturing and brewing

 In the 18th century, home-based leather trade workers moved to the newly opened Barnes Boot factory, and to the Britannia Boot and Shoe Works towards the end of the 19th century.
 By this time, there were eight major manufacturers and many small workshops.
 In 1829 Beechwoods brushmaking factory was opened.
 At its height there were around 12 factories specialising in brushes made from locally grown beech, with bristles imported mainly from across Asia.
 The adoption of nylon for brushes was the cause of the downturn with only one manufacturer remaining today, Russell's Brushes.

 Nash's Chesham Brewery opened in the High Street in 1841.
 Two other notable rivals were Darvell's Brewery and Sarah Howe and Sons.
-Competition led to amalgamations around the start of the 20th century although brewing continued at Chesham Brewery until the 1950s.
+Competition led to amalgamations in the 20th century although brewing continued at Chesham Brewery until the 1950s.